 Newman continues: “As we noted, we need accuracy, detail, dimensional stability and repeatability from a 3D printer.
 Just as important is an ability to properly use ‘exotic’ engineering resins as appropriate to our design specifications.
 Nova3D says on their website that the Nova3D Bene4 Mono is “Designed for Prototype Verification – ±0.05mm (Model Size Tolerance)” along with an especially uniform and powerful “3rd Generation Crystal Light Source” as well as “Better Linear Guide System”.
 We already experienced the absolute truth of their claim about their light source, and have it zeroed in precisely without fail.”

-Most of our work is proprietary, but we can give a fun example which will show clearly just how good the combination of “Liqcreate® Flexible-X” 3D Printing Resin and a Nova3D Bene4 Mono really is for making accurate and functional mechanical parts.
-One can easily understand how the following demonstration applies to professional situations.
+Most of our work is proprietary, but we can give a fun example which will show clearly just how good the combination of “Liqcreate® Flexible-X” 3D Printing Resin and a Nova3D Bene4 Mono really is for making accurate and functional mechanical flexible replacement parts.
+One can easily understand how the following demonstration applies to professional situations for flexible replacement parts with resin 3D-printing.
 A pair of fully automatic “Nerf® Hyperfire Elite” electromechanical rifles had ceased being able to fire some time ago.
-Upon disassembly and inspection, it turned out that both rifles had the same failure point: a broken gear belt which is responsible for loading and firing the projectile darts.
+Upon disassembly and inspection, it turned out that both rifles had the same failure point: a broken gear belt (flexible rubber material) which is responsible for loading and firing the projectile darts.
 The gear belts were manufactured from some kind of material that was not very elastic, somewhat like a “tenacious” 3D printing resin, just a bit softer.
 Bent too often or too far, this material will cleanly break, which is what happened.
 The first thing to be done was to take precise measurements, and design a replacement, while enhancing certain design elements that seemed flawed, using our CAD program, IronCAD® 2021 Mechanical.
-Then we needed to characterize a proper elastic material to print the gear belts with.
-After some research, we came to the conclusion that the properties of “Liqcreate® Flexible-X” were a perfect match, in theory superior even to the original material used by Nerf®.
+Then we needed to characterize a proper flexible material to print the gear belts with for replacement.
+After some research, we came to the conclusion that the properties of “Liqcreate® Flexible-X” printed on the Nova3D were a perfect match, in theory superior even to the original material used by Nerf®.

-However, this type of material is notoriously challenging to 3D print even according to the manufacturers of “high-end” 3D printers, and elastic materials are even more notorious for being difficult dimensionally.
+However, this type of material is notoriously challenging to 3D print even according to the manufacturers of “high-end” 3D printers, and flexible materials are even more notorious for being difficult dimensionally for replacement parts.
 There are also the added difficulties of finding the correct exposure, layer heights, movement, and other technical settings for printing.
-Liqcreate® had no suggested settings for any Nova3D printers at all, and there were few settings available other than “Preliminary settings” for some other brands.
-Fortunately, they did have settings for two popular printers we have had sub-optimal experiences with in general that we overcame (nothing to do with Liqcreate® resins), and we derived characterization settings from experience with those together with our own experience of the capabilities of the Nova3D Bene4 Mono.
+Liqcreate® had no suggested settings for any Nova3D resin printers at all.
+There were few settings available other than “Preliminary settings” for some other brands.
+Fortunately, they did have resin settings for two popular printers we have had sub-optimal experiences with in general that we overcame (nothing to do with Liqcreate® resins), and we derived characterization settings from experience with those together with our own experience of the capabilities of the Nova3D Bene4 Mono.
 After loading the settings we derived into a resin profile for the Nova3D Bene4 Mono in Lychee Slicer, we exported our gear belt at the highest resolution settings as an STL file, ran the result through standalone AutoDesk® NetFabb® Premium to repair any STL generation errors, and saved the repaired STL file.

 This completely cured the prints with no tackiness or any ill effect at all, and we dried the prints with a warm blow drier.
 The gear belts we had just printed with the Nova3D Bene4 Mono had the consistency of high-quality, strong rubber with moderate firmness and a somewhat shiny surface.
 Now we carefully measured the post-processed prints with the specification as described above, this time including the width of the gear belts to get a good idea of the Z-axis accuracy, also: Specified Gear belt width (z-direction): 5.800mm ; measured width: 5.800mm accuracy: 100% We couldn’t measure any difference in the other dimensions, it seems this resin just becomes ‘firmer’ and seemingly more elastic after post curing, without much if any swelling.